- Fixed for life at 4.71% with Nationwide Lifetime Mortgages

 🏦 INTERNATIONAL PRESENCE AND OFFSHORE ACTIVITY (HISTORICAL)

-- Isle of Man: Nationwide International Ltd operated multi-currency savings until licences withdrawn in Dec 2017
+- Isle of Man: Nationwide International Ltd operated multi-currency savings until licences were withdrawn in December 2017

-- Republic of Ireland: Nationwide UK (Ireland) offered deposit accounts until May 2017
+- Republic of Ireland: Nationwide UK (Ireland) offered deposit accounts and lifetime mortgages until May 2017

 - Covered Bonds LLP: Issues UK-regulated covered bonds, accepted within European/EU bond market frameworks

-- Member-Based Model: Profits returned to members via enhanced saving rates and exclusive mortgage deals
+- Member-Based Model: Profits returned to members via enhanced savings rates and exclusive mortgage deals

 💰 INVESTOR & MEDIA INFORMATION

-- Investor Resources: Annual reports, financial statements, investor extractions on official site
+- Investor Resources: Annual reports, financial statements, investor extractions onthe official site

 - Media Enquiries: Contact via Nationwide Media Centre on website